Skip to main content

 How Many Protein Shakes Can I Have A Day?

-It’s recommended to consume between 1-3 protein shakes a day depending on your overall protein consumption through the day.
+It’s recommended to consume between 1-3 protein shakes a day depending on your overall protein intake through the day.
 Protein shakes are designed to help boost your protein intake around other food sources rather than being an alternative.
-Protein shakes can be consumed throughout the day although it is studied to be advantageous to consume one post workout or post-training session to see the maximum results.
+Protein shakes can be consumed throughout the day, whenever it suits you to get a protein boost.

-If you’re into fitness, whether that be wanting to build muscle in the gym, or just wanting to keep fit with the odd jog here and there, then the chances are you’ve come across protein powders and more than likely used them.
+If you’re into health and nutrition, then the chances are you’ve come across protein powders and more than likely used them.

-They’re available in a host of flavours, all the way up to the end of the spectrum with the likes of salted caramel and cookies and cream, to the best selling chocolate and vanilla.
+They’re available in a host of flavours, all the way from blueberry cheesecake and cookies and cream, to the best selling chocolate and vanilla.

 Gone are the days of searching for how many calories are in what, it is now ‘how much protein does that have?’.
-Hitting your protein intake for the day has become part of the fitness lifestyle, with protein shakes becoming a clear winner to help top this up during the day, but how many protein shakes should you have during the day?
+Hitting your protein intake for the day has become part of many healthy lifestyles, with protein shakes becoming a clear winner to help top this up during the day, but how many protein shakes should you have during the day?
 We investigate below.

 How Much Protein Do I Need a Day?

 How much protein you need to consume is very much dependant on your size, weight and activity levels.
-For example, someone who sits around watching tv all day will need significantly less protein than someone hitting the weights for 2 hours a day.
+For example, someone who sits around watching tv all day will need significantly less protein than someone who is physically active.
 This doesn’t mean you shouldn’t consume protein on your off days in front of Netflix, it’s still incredibly important to get this in on your rest days too, but we will go into further detail as to why that is further down.

 In the past 30 years research surrounding protein has not only improved but has significantly widened as we look for greater alternatives to maintain a healthy balanced lifestyle.

-Initially, it was thought that there was no need to consume any more than the recommended daily allowance (0.6 g/kg/day), however, new research indicates that athletes that engage in intense training may need around two times their daily allowance to maintain a protein balance (Morton et al. 2018).
-Even those who are just interested in maintaining a healthy lifestyle, recent research indicates having an increased protein intake compared to the RDA is advantageous (Phillips et al. 2016)
+Initially, it was thought that there was no need to consume any more than the recommended daily allowance (0.6 g/kg/day), however, new research indicates that extremely physically active people may need around two times their daily allowance to maintain a protein balance (Morton et al. 2018).
+Even those who are simply interested in maintaining a healthy lifestyle, recent research indicates having an increased protein intake compared to the RDA is advantageous (Phillips et al. 2016)

 Multiple studies such as those performed by Phillips et al. (2016), Witard et al. (2016), Jager et al. (2017) and Tipton et al. (2007), have all conclusive evidence to suggest that optimal protein intake needs to be in the region of 1.2-2.0 g/kg/day, to feel its full benefits.